By now, you’ve likely heard about the health benefits of collagen. But what evidence is there to back up the claims?

 Collagen may help fortify your nails so they don’t become brittle and prone to breaking.
 In one study, 25 participants were given one 2.5 gram dose of collagen peptide each day for 24 weeks.
 Here’s what they found[*]:

 - 64% overall improvement in formerly brittle nails

 What’s more, 88% of the participants also reported these positive changes were visible in as little as four weeks.

-The truth is you don’t need to fork over hundreds of dollars for collagen supplementation — you can find it in healthy foods like bone broth.
-Broth is one of the richest sources of collagen and it’s easy to make your own healthy keto version too.
+Bone broth, in particular, is one of the richest sources of collagen and it’s easy to make your own healthy keto version too.